 Let's begin with the term itself.
 The notion of a digital garden is not a 2020 invention.
 It's been floating around for over two decades.
 However, it's passed through a couple of semantic shifts in that time, meaning different things to different people across the years.
 As words tend to do.

 Tracing back how Neologisms are born and evolve helps us understand why we needed the word in the first place.
-A game I am very here for.
+Which is a game I am very here for.

 Let's note that Mark's graphics are to die for

 "Unplanned hypertext sprawl is wilderness: complex and interesting, but uninviting.
 Interesting things await us in the thickets, but we may be reluctant to plough through the brush, subject to thorns and mosquitoes"